DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-1.md

 Digital systems and tools should support your children’s social care service to deliver its vision and goals more effectively and efficiently.

 Systems, whether purchased or developed in-house, need to be designed, implemented and managed based on the needs of your individual children's service, its partners and your users.
-The sections of this guide on [user needs](/principle-2) and [research options](/principle-4) offer further guidance.

 To make the best use of digital systems and technology, you need to: